 After working for a private duty home health agency for many years, Bonti Marie Burgess set out to build a private duty home health business that put clients and employees first.
 Bright Day was founded on the principle that by providing caring, confident, coordinated care, we can make a difference in the quality of people’s lives.
 Quality of life, combined with operational efficiencies and effective, collaborative communication, sets Bright Day apart from the rest of the home health industry.
 Bonti established an employee friendly workplace a few blocks South of Sarasota Memorial Hospital in Sarasota, believing that employees make all the difference.
 Her many years of experience as Controller in the home health care field gives her the administrative and operational experience not found in competing home health companies.
 Bonti believes that information technology improves communication, and ultimately customer satisfaction.
 Bonti grew up in Napa, California, and holds a Bachelor of Arts degree from the University of California at Davis.
 She has two daughters, one whom attends Clemson University in South Carolina as an Chemical Engineering major, and the other currently attends Riverview High’s IB Program.
 Bonti spends any extra time she can attending, her daughter’s tennis matches, the Opera, YMCA workouts, kayaking and outdoor gardening.

-As the Director of Nursing, Cheryl has the opportunity to conduct initial client assessments and develop an individualized care plan, tailored to suit the client’s specific needs.
+As the Director of Nursing, Amy has the opportunity to conduct initial client assessments and develop an individualized care plan, tailored to suit the client’s specific needs.
 Her goal is to promote and support an optimal level of health and well-being in the client’s home environment.
-At Bright Day, Cheryl’s job is different every day.
-A passionate registered nurse case manager with over 30 years’ experience in a broad spectrum of nursing environments, patient advocacy, communication and client interaction remain a constant in her daily responsibilities.
-Visiting clients in their own home setting, Cheryl provides on-going case management with family members, caregivers, physicians and nurses to prevent hospitalizations and re-admissions by improving home care interventions.
-Cheryl has spent over 30 years of her career in Nursing as a nurse case manager with special focus on admissions case management, case review, utilization of patient population and medically appropriate placements.
-She obtained her Degree in Science and Nursing from the College of Allegheny County, PA, and has worked in the Sarasota/ Bradenton area since 1985.
-Cheryl is passionate about helping people and brings a wealth of clinical information to Bright Day, our clients, their family members and their physicians.
+At Bright Day, Amy’s job is different every day.
+A passionate registered nurse with over 20 years’ experience in a broad spectrum of nursing environments, patient advocacy, communication and client interaction remain a constant in her daily responsibilities.
+Visiting clients in their own home setting, Amy provides on-going case management with family members, caregivers, physicians and nurses to prevent hospitalizations and re-admissions by improving home care interventions.
+Amy comes to us from Encompass (formerly Healthsouth) and spent over 10 years of her career in Nursing working for Tidewell Hospice as a Registered Nurse Liaison, with special focus on admissions, case management and education.
+In her spare time Amy enjoys volunteering for Selby Gardens and the Sarasota Ballet.
+She is passionate about helping people and brings a wealth of clinical information to Bright Day, our clients, their family members and their physicians.